casualcore/casual-java/outbound.md

 }
 ```

+Note that the usage of both `unmanaged` and `useEpoll` in the outbound configuration section is `deprecated`.
+You should instead configure these properties at the root level of the configuration.

 See configuration(configuration.md) for more info regarding how configuration works in general.

 It is fine to only configure one attribute, the other one will then use the default value.